EVM Subchains

 and velas

-.
-Or prepend all commands with ./target/release/
+, prepend all commands with ./target/release/

-environment variable to also search for binnaries in your ./target/release
+environment variable to include your ./target/release

-folder, by executing command:
+folder by executing the command:

 export PATH=$PATH:$(pwd)/target/release